 Click here to read pages from the 1927 book "Michigan's Thirty-Seven Million Acres of Diamonds."
 Pontiac is described as "the third fastest growing city in the state" and the "largest truck factory."

-While the City joined many others in experiencing a slowdown of retail business in the downtown area in the '60s and '70s, a renewed spirit of optimism has taken over as Pontiac moves forward in the new century.
+While the City joined many others in experiencing a slowdown of retail business in the downtown area in the '60's and '70's, a renewed spirit of optimism has taken over as Pontiac moves forward in the new century.
 Pontiac is served by the Oakland County International Airport - one of the busiest airports in the world.
 The city also has access to a network of state and county highways.
 Interstate 75 provides a direct route to the city.
 Pontiac is protected by the Oakland County Sheriff's Department, and Waterford Fire Department personnel man stations across the city.
-The city owns its own water, waste water and sewage treatment facilities for all residents who have city-supplied water, which is managed by United Water.
+The Oakland County Water Resource Commission manages and supplies the city's water, waste water and sewage treatment facilities for all residents who have city-supplied water.
 Many homes on the northern edge of the city rely on well water.
 Under the leadership of an energetic administration, the city has actively sought to diversify its business base.
 The City has made a commitment to continue its dynamic growth into the 21st century.